nmcguinness/GD_IntroToMonoGame/README.md

 ## 3D Game Engine Development - Intro to MonoGame

+### Code to Explain
+- [ ] Explain effect of SamplerState on on-screen aliasing
+- [ ] Explain and use VertexFactory
+- [ ] Explain new input Manager classes

+### Refactor for Efficiency
+- [ ] Improve efficiency of ProjectionParameters::Projection property by adding isDirty flag
+- [ ] Improve efficiency of Transform3D::World property by adding isDirty flag

 ### Week 2
 - [x] Introduces view, projection, effect, and VertexPositionColor concepts to render a wireframe triangle to the screen.
 - [x] Added a VertexData class to draw VertexPositionColor vertex types.